kristoffer-paulsson/vices-of-the-new-testament/DISCUSSION.md

 # Presumable corrections

+The vice list mentioned in Gal 5:26 doesn't seem to be enrolled on the list of vices yet, and needs an overhaul.

 Presumably **Common**, κοινός (koinos) should be removed as a sin of heavenly exclusion.
 Koinos is a state of commonization which happens if certain sins are practiced (Matt 15:19; Mark 7:21-22).
 However, Revelations 21:27 mentions that what is koinos (defiled) will not enter into the Heavenly Jerusalem.
 If persons that are koinos won't